web-rest-api/books-app/README.md

 ## Project Overview

-This is a full-stack student project that demonstrates the integration of a React TypeScript frontend with a C# backend API.
+This is a full-stack project that demonstrates the integration of a React TypeScript frontend with a C# backend API.
 The application allows users to browse books and authors, with additional data enrichment from the Google Books API.

-## Learning Objectives
+## Objectives

-Students will learn:

 - Building a React application with TypeScript
 - Component-based architecture and prop management